 Talking to people is a great way to boost motivation after a break from work.
-Talk is cheap – but great, and usually you’ll be helping your colleagues in equal amounts.
-Discuss work and the going on since you’ve been gone, and share your worries or issues with them.
+Talk is cheap – but significant, and usually, you’ll be helping your colleagues in equal amounts.
+Discuss work and the goings-on since you’ve been gone, and share your worries or issues with them.
 You’ll feel a weight off your shoulders and also feel like you’re not so alone in your workload!

 I love lists.
-They can help you get your head together and feel more organised after a bit of time off work.
-Start with listing things you need to do today, then list your larger tasks for the week, the month, and so-forth.
-Having short term daily to-do lists and longer term lists are a great way to organised yourself and work out your schedule.
+They can help you get your head together and feel more organized after a bit of time off work.
+Start with listing things you need to do today, then list your larger tasks for the week, the month, and so forth.
+Having short term daily to-do lists and longer-term lists are a great way to organize yourself and work out your schedule.